juliocsilvestre/juliocsilvestre/README.md

 - 💻 software developer
 - 🪐 the space and every opportunity in it fascinates me
 - 🕹️ passionate about games
-- :speech_balloon: ask me about technology, front end, new technologies, space and nerd culture, or anything!
+- :speech_balloon: ask me about technology, space and nerd culture, or anything!
 - 📚 studying about technology and development every day

 ### Linguagens que uso // Languages I use